Technology, sales, invoices:

 To be sure, the dehumidifiers will at first continue to operate, but noticeably above their limit "deep in the dark red range", resulting in an extremely shortened remaining lifetime.

-All the same, there is no way around the application of a condenser dryer e.g. for water damage restoration or construction drying – by way of comparison desiccant dehumidifiers are economically just plain inferior and therefore not an alternative.
+All the same, there is no way around the application of a condenser dryer e.g. for water damage restoration or construction drying – by way of comparison desiccant dehumidifiers are economically just plain inferior and therefore not a viable alternative.

 Hence, we would make the following recommendation for practical value protection: